kreatolinux/nyaa2/nyaa_run.8.md

 * SHA256SUM: sha256sum output of the sources.
 Should align with sources.
 Can also be seperated by ';'.
 * DESCRIPTION: Description of the package.
 It will be on the info command.

 ## FUNCTIONS
 * build: The main function.

+## OPTIONAL FUNCTIONS AND VARIABLES
+* EPOCH: Only use this when the versioning logic fail for the package.
+* prepare(): Files downloaded from SOURCES are extracted by default.
+Use prepare() to prevent this and have custom prepare procedure.
+* post_install(): Does what it says.
+Runs commands after installation.
+* post_uninstall(): Does what it says.
+Runs commands after uninstallation.
+* custom_uninstall(): Allows you to have a custom uninstall procedure and bypasses the package removal procedure.
+Only use this when needed.

 # AUTHOR
 Written by Kreato.